YogenderSha/yogendersha/README.md

 # 💫 About Me:
+📌 Curr : Software Engineer Intern at Anzo Controls .<br>
-📌 I’m currently a Software Quality Assurance Intern at Calibyte.<br>
+📌 Ex : Software Quality Assurance Intern at Calibyte.<be>
+📌 Lead in my blood , Impact in DNA .😎<br>
 🌱 I’m Contributing to Open Source, working on problem-solving.<br>
 💬 Ask me about JAVA, Spring and .Net  & DSA<br>⚡ Fun fact I'm  smart .